All sessions are held in 413 Earth & Engineering Sciences Building (note different location)

-Join learning designers from the Dutton Institute as we kick off a new monthly series, "Food for Thought," devoted to sharing ideas for effective teaching for all faculty in EMS.
+Join learning designers from the Dutton Institute for a new monthly series, "Food for Thought," devoted to sharing ideas for effective teaching for all faculty in EMS.
 Whether teaching "on the ground" or online, participants should walk out of the session with ideas that they can implement in their teaching immediately!

 Can't make it in person?
 Join us virtually at http://bit.ly/duttonfft